DFE-Digital/apply-the-service-standard-in-dfe/app/views/service/snippets/_audit_no.md

 You can also use the spreadsheet to test against the full WCAG guidelines as a checklist.

-All services must have an [https://design.education.gov.uk/accessibility/accessibility-statements).
+All services must have an [accessibility statement](https://design.education.gov.uk/accessibility/accessibility-statements).